-PLANET NOWRA is a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston& Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
-The core team of artists are working with local artists, makers and children to create a new multi-disciplinary celebratory work.
-PLANET NOWRA will take place in the Manse Gardens, Nowra on December 8 & 9, 2017.
+PLANET NOWRA was a partnership between Bundanon Trust and Theatre Kantanka's artistic director Carlos Gomez with guest artists Alison Clouston & Boyd, Katia Molino, Kym Vercoe and Sean Bacon.
+The core team of artists worked with local artists, makers and children to create a new multi-disciplinary celebratory work.
+PLANET NOWRA at the Manse Gardens, Nowra on December 8 & 9, 2017.

-we lives our lives young black and deadly!
+we live our lives young black and deadly!

 Hyperreal Tales is fertile ground to develop self identity, confidence and insight into our own uniqueness- Melinda Tebb, Health Worker